Samuel Lomax: Early military career

 Born 2 August 1855 to Thomas and Mary Helen Lomax of Grove Park in Yoxford, Suffolk, Lomax joined the Scottish 90th Regiment of Foot as a junior officer aged eighteen in June 1874.
 In 1877 he went with the regiment to South Africa and participated in the Ninth Cape Frontier War, and the latter phase of the Zulu War in 1878, seeing action at Kambula and Ulundi, which secured British victory in the campaign.

 Returning to Britain with his regiment, Lomax was promoted to captain following the Cardwell Reforms which amalgamated his regiment into the Scottish Rifles in 1881.
 His unit was not called on for service in India or the Second Boer War and he did not see further action for 36 years.
-Lomax was promoted to captain in July 1880 major in July 1889 and lieutenant colonel in October 1897, when he took command of his battalion, which he would command for four years.
+Lomax was promoted to captain in July 1880 and major in July 1889.

+He attended the Staff College, Camberley, from 1891 to 1892 and was promoted to lieutenant colonel in October 1897, when he took command of his battalion, which he would command for four years, so missing action in South Africa.
 After relinquishing command of the battalion in October 1901, he was placed on half-pay and promoted to colonel on the same date.

 In early 1902, he was transferred to a temporary staff posting as assistant adjutant general (AAG) of the 2nd Army Corps from 26 February 1902, an appointment which was made permanent later the same year.
 In April 1904 he was promoted to the temporary rank of brigadier general and given an operational command, the 10th Infantry Brigade, taking over from Major General William Franklyn.
 He relinquished command of the brigade in April 1908 and went on to half-pay.
 He was promoted to major general while still on half-pay in June.

 In August 1910 he was given command of the 1st Division, in succession to Lieutenant General Sir James Grierson.
 This was normally a four-year posting, and in late July 1914 he received notice that he would not be further employed due to his advanced age and lack of operational experience.